 Toggling display of modifications¶

-Stops and segments representing modifications are displayed on the map, using different colors to indicate their state relative to the baseline GTFS:
+Stops and segments representing modifications are displayed on the map using different colors to indicate their state relative to the baseline network:

 - Red: Removed trip pattern